Call Yellow Fin Roofing for:

 Composite tile roofs:

 Composite roof tiles are a lightweight, sustainable alternative to concrete or clay.
 The process begins by compressing recycled plastic and other environmentally friendly materials.
-Many roofing professionals enjoy working with composite tile because they are significantly lighter than many other forms of tile.
+Many roofing professionals in enjoy working with composite tile because they are significantly lighter than many other forms of tile.
 This makes it easier for roofers to move and place the tiles when performing the installation.

 Metal tiles are from plastic materials.
 Composite tile can come in nearly any color you can imagine.
 Much like other types of tile, composite tiles are able to simulate the appearance of other materials, like slate, wood, or clay.
 Though cheaper composite tile can be thin and easily damaged—breaking in freezing cold weather or warping in the hot summer sun—quality manufactured tiles can withstand most weather conditions.
 As a result, quality composite tile typically comes with a 50-year manufacturer’s warranty.